Fusion (Star Trek: Enterprise): Production

 The episode was originally title "Equilibrium" but was later changed to "Fusion".
 There was already a Star Trek: Deep Space Nine episode titled "Equilibrium".
 Director Rob Hedden was known for his work on Friday the 13th Part VIII: Jason Takes Manhattan and this was his only episode of Enterprise.
 Hedden also co-wrote the 2002 film Clockstoppers which was directed by former Star Trek actor Jonathan Frakes.

 Brannon Braga talked about bringing sensuality to Star Trek, and called the episode "a twisted tale of seduction, like a Vulcan 9½ Weeks."

 Robert Pine guest starred as the Vulcan Captain Tavin, and is the father of actor Chris Pine, who played Captain Kirk in the JJ Abrams Star Trek film series.
 Robert Pine previously appeared in Star Trek: Voyager in the episode "The Chute".
-Pine struggled with the technical dialog due to his ADD, and on his first day repeatedly messed up a simple line, but praised Scott Bakula for his patience.
+Pine struggled with the technical dialogue due to his ADD, and on his first day repeatedly messed up a simple line, but praised Scott Bakula for his patience.

 According to Connor Trinneer, one of the actors playing a Vulcan left before filming completed, and had to be recast and his scenes reshot.

 Blalock enjoyed this T'Pol centric episode: "I hate to sound biased, but it was so much fun to do.
 It was the first T'Pol spotlight episode."